RobotNerd/prose-english-format/README.md

 ### Comment tokens

 Comment tokens are capitalized words that provide special metadata for an author or editor.
-Tokens can be included in comments or in bracketed blocks.
+These tokens are recognized when placed in comments or bracketed blocks.

 These tokens are recognized:
 - FIXME